YassineFaidi/Sketchify/README.md

-# Face Drawing App
+# Sketchify

-*Create and transform your drawings into unique artworks with the Face Drawing App!*
+*Create and transform your drawings into unique artworks with Sketchify!*

 ---

 ## Overview

-The **Face Drawing App** allows users to draw freehand on a canvas and send their drawings to a custom API for processing.
+**Sketchify** allows users to draw freehand on a canvas and send their drawings to a custom API for processing.
 The generated image is returned and displayed, offering a seamless and interactive experience.
 This app is built with **Flutter** and integrates with an API to process images and generate a new version of the drawing.

 ---